jeloskaisabel/Code-for-She/README.md

   - I am trying to reduce the time it takes for a person with an uncertain case to be diagnosed with a malignant tumor and start their treatment, since this is a very lengthy process in the third world public health system.

-### What challenges did you run into?

-  - At first, I could not manage to run the program with so much data, but once amazon gave us access to their servers we managed to run our program achieving a certainty of 93% and if we make our data set bigger, this certainty will be higher.

 ### What accomplishments are you most proud of?